C++ Vector cend

 Return value

-It returns a constant iterator pointing to thepast-the-last element in the vector.
+It provides a fixed iterator pointing to the element one position beyond the final element in the vector.

 Example 1